jrdegbe/thamesthrive-api/docs/qa/how_to_send_mails_with_mailchimp.md

 * __Troubleshooting__: If the issue persists, reach out to the plugin developer or support team to investigate the error and find a solution.

-Additionally, as an alternative solution, you can consider using the SMTP mailer in Tracardi to send emails.
+Additionally, as an alternative solution, you can consider using the SMTP mailer in ThamesThrive to send emails.
 This can be helpful if you continue to encounter difficulties with the Mailchimp integration.

 ## How to send email only once

 Regarding triggering emails only once for the same event and user, you can achieve this by saving information about the sent email in the user's profile.
-For example, after sending an email, use the "Copy Data" action in Tracardi to set a flag in the profile (e.g., profile@aux.sent_email = 1).
+For example, after sending an email, use the "Copy Data" action in ThamesThrive to set a flag in the profile (e.g., profile@aux.sent_email = 1).
 Before triggering the email, you can check this flag to determine if the email has already been sent for a specific event.

 Remember, it's important to save and utilize the necessary information in the profile to conditionally send emails and avoid duplicate sends based on specific events or user actions.

-If you need further assistance, don't hesitate to seek help from Tracardi support or consult with the Tracardi community.
+If you need further assistance, don't hesitate to seek help from ThamesThrive support or consult with the ThamesThrive community.